Home | Browse Topics | Consumer rights & money | Consumer protection | Automatic guarantees when buying from a business

 Who is a consumer?

-If you receive goods as a gift from the person who bought them, you have the same rights against the seller and the manufacturer as if you bought the goods yourself.
+If you receive goods as a gift from the person who bought them, you have the same rights against the trader (who sold you the good) and the manufacturer as if you bought the goods yourself.

-Can a seller contract out of the Consumer Guarantees Act?
+Who is a “trader” under the Consumer Guarantees Act?

 Consumer Guarantees Act 1993, s 43